 2) Queering the Responsibility to Protect.
 This project is a collaboration with Protection Approaches in London and Dean Cooper-Cunningham at the University of Copenhagen.

 3) Early Warning in the UN Secretariat.
 This project is funded by the British Academy and is a collaboration with Dr Stephen McLoughlin at Coventry University.

 Convening: 'The United Nations Security Council in Practice' at 3rd year level

 Convening: 'The United Nations and International Security' at MA level

 Team-teaching: 'Questions about International Politics' at 2nd year

 Team-teaching: 'The Politics of (In)Security' at 2nd year.

-I welcome applications from prospective PhD students on: global governance; the United Nations system; practices; and the Responsibility to Protect.
+She welcomes applications from prospective PhD students on: the United Nations; practices; and the Responsibility to Protect.